QCD Flux Tubes and Anomaly Inflow: Flux Tube with Magnetic Fields and Chiral Magnetic Effect

-For a uniform chromoelectric field $E(t) = E \,t$, this reduces to the case studied in \cite{Nielsen83} one can apply a very simple argument which leads to the axial anomaly: the creation/annihilation rate of right/left-handed particles per unit time and unit length depends on the change of the fermi surface.
+For a uniform chromoelectric field $E(t) = E \,t$, this reduces to the case studied in \cite{Nielsen83}, where a very simple argument leads to the axial anomaly: the creation/annihilation rate of right/left-handed particles per unit time and unit length depends on the change of the fermi surface.
 According to \cite{Nielsen83} the annihilation rate of the left-handed particles is

 based on the dispersion relation from (\ref{Dirac2DL}) $\omega(p) = - p$ and the classical equation of a charged particle in a uniform electric field $\partial p /\partial t = g E $.
-Therefore eqt. (\ref{ABJ}) gives the axial anomaly in two-dimensional spacetime
+Therefore eqt. (\ref{ABJ}) gives the axial anomaly for Dirac particles in two-dimensional spacetime